TrueCar/gluestick/docs/Commands.md

 * `--server` - Build only server bundle
 * `-Z, --static` - Prepare static HTML for each entry
 * `-S, --stats` - Output webpack stats
+* `-A, --app` - Build only specific app or a group of them
+* `-D, --vendor` - Build Vendor DLL bundle

 ### `gluestick bin`